 Economic indicators show that 21 percent of children with cohabiting parents live below the poverty line.
 Only one in 10 children with married parents lives in poverty.

+But the research is clear.
 The social, economic, health and emotional benefits of marriage extend to everyone, but are especially crucial for children.